 After that, we really need a home!
 We’re looking to acquire an existing structure, or more likely purchase an acre of land somewhere here in the Treasure Valley, and build Brickstory right out of the ground.
 So, if you know of a large space or would like to donate a space – empty land or vacant building – that’s centrally located with easy access, please reach out to us.
 There’s already a “test fit” for the floorplan, and we’re even in the process of building a virtual model of Brickstory – using LEGO virtual bricks, of course!
-We have a budget of $3M for the project, but the real trick is raising the initial down payment.
-We’ve launched an Indiegogo project to help us reach our minimum goal of $500K to get started.
-This will all go towards the down payment for acquiring the space and building out the structure.
+We have a budget of $6M for the project, with secured funding for the first $2MM.
+We’re launching this Indiegogo project to help us reach our next milestone of $4MM total, so we’ve set an initial goal of $2MM here – but the more we can raise, the more we can build and display to the world!
+All contributions go directly towards the construction / acquisition of the physical location and the build-out.
 If we are blessed to receive donations above that amount, we’ll be able to offer more interactive displays, a greater showroom experience, and better security systems to ensure everything stays safe.
 Although we need all of your donations to go directly to construction, we’re offering some very attractive rewards to our early contributors.
-And everyone who contributes $100 or more will get their name on a custom-printed LEGO brick(s) permanently added to the Wall of Sponsors at the Brickstory entrance.
+And everyone who contributes $125 or more will get their name on a custom-printed LEGO brick(s) permanently added to the Wall of Sponsors at the Brickstory entrance.
 But no contribution is too small, as we are well aware of the many challenges that have arisen over the past year.
 We continue to be forever grateful for everyone who has helped us get to where we are today and for all of you are just learning about us for the first time and asking to help.
 Even just spreading the word and sharing this page helps us out tremendously.

 So now that we have our arms around the collection, as well as the historical success of the retail store and experience from our test models, we’re ready to bring Brickstory to the world.
 We have the artifacts, information, historical data, business plan, and tremendous local support.
 And we’ve even made sure it’s “pandemic proof” with comprehensive social distancing options and proven processes to ensure we maintain extremely high standards for sanitizing and disinfecting.
 Hopefully that won’t be necessary, but we are ready!
-Bricknowlogy sales rose 42% in 2020 as compared to 2019 – and it continues to rise.
+Bricknowlogy revenue rose 55% in 2020 as compared to 2019 – and it continues to rise – up another 60% in 2021.
 Customer traffic was also up, rising 38%.
 LEGO is more popular than ever, so we can’t wait to dig in – literally.

 A sincere thank you – from all of us at Bricknowlogy’s Brickstory – and welcome to the family!